What is an injunction?

 Injunctions are a powerful remedy, but they can be expensive to obtain, and they inevitably start you down a track of needing to engage in even more legal action at further expense, once you’ve been granted one.
 So, they are not a lever to be pulled lightly.
 But when you do need them, they provide immediate benefits that usually cannot be matched by any other lawful method of damage prevention.

 It’s always wise to take expert advice if you find yourself in a situation where an injunction is an option you want to pursue.
-Our Speak To A Lawyer service is designed to help with exactly this kind of situation.
+Our Speak To An Adviser service is designed to help with exactly this kind of situation.
 You can rapidly get an expert view that will help you decide if it’s something to which you want to commit the money and effort – and importantly whether your prospects of succeeding appear reasonable.